Appeared in Pittsburgh Post Gazette on October 18, 2009.

 Our family lived near the hotbed of today’s Taliban insurgency.
 My parents left the village because they didn’t have good options to educate my sisters, which remains difficult there.

 My Dad passed away when I was 6, leaving behind a household filled with love, a thirst for education, a passion for hard work and no income.
+A Catholic school gave me a chance where the fathers inspired me to dream big dreams — one of which was to come to America.
 My older brother and sister boot-strapped the family while hard work earned the rest of us a string of scholarships, including one for me to study computer science at Cornell University.

 Cornell opened the door for a job in supercomputing at Carnegie Mellon University, where I earned my MBA.
 Guided by an internationally known entrepreneur, the late Jack Thorne, I founded an Internet marketing company that ultimately became Elliance Inc. The Elliance team has worked hard and recently was ranked among the “Top 10 Interactive Agencies” by Interactive Media Awards, sharing the spotlight with firms from London, Miami and New York.